 9th Pamana Heritage Award and Filipino American History Month Celebration

 Every other year, the Filipino American National Historical Society Rio Grande (FANHS RG) in cooperation with the Filipino American Community Council (FACC) recognizes Filipino Americans in NM who have contributed to our Filipino and/or New Mexico communities beyond the call of duties.
 We are holding this event during the Filipino American History Month (October) to remember the first Filipinos who landed in Morro Bay, San Luis Obispo, California on October 18, 1587.
-Click on text below for a glimpse of Fil-Am History or the Pamana flyer.
+Click on text below for a glimpse of Fil-Am History and the List of Pamana Awardees since 2000.

 9th Pamana Heritage Awards

 The Pamana Heritage Awards in conjunction with the Filipino American History Month was held on October 5, 2019 at the South Broadway Cultural Center.
-Dr. Barbara Gaerlan gave the welcome address about he Filipino American History Month.
+Dr. Barbara Gaerlan, FANHS Trustee, gave the welcome address about he Filipino American History Month.
 See video clip of Dr. Gaerlan.

 The Pamana Awardees (adults) received a plaque from FANHS RG.
-The Manoa Youth Awardee (18 years or younger) receivde a plaque from FANHS RG and a scholarship fund ($500) from the Manoa Foundation.
+The Manoa Youth Awardee (18 years or younger) receives a plaque from FANHS RG and a scholarship fund ($500) from the Manoa Foundation.

 To emphasize the value of education, we recognized Filipino American graduates from high school, college and masters.
 We gave a t-shirt: “Proud Filipino American graduate” as a souvenir of this event.
 This is an opportunity for the students to meet others.
 (NOTE: If you know any graduate, please email Pearl at email@example.com or Tessie firstname.lastname@example.org so that we can start our list before the next Pamana in 2021.
 Thank you.)